Colex317/citibike-challenge/README.md

 **Number of trips recorded during the chosen period (January and June 2020), showing the changes by gender**

 As expected, the number of citibike trips tends to be higher in the summer and lower in the winter.
-For the winter month of January 2020, there were:

 **Female**

-- 279,106 recorded citibike trips compared to 586,361 for the summer month of June 2020
+- For the winter month of January 2020, there were 279,106 recorded citibike trips compared to 586,361 for the summer month of June 2020

 **Male**

-- 904,522 recorded citibike trips compared to 1,044,621 for the summer month of June 2020
+- For the winter month of January 2020, there were 904,522 recorded citibike trips compared to 1,044,621 for the summer month of June 2020

 **Unknown** (those who did not state their gender)

-- 56,968 recorded citibike trips compared to 251,291 for the summer month of June 2020
+- For the winter month of January 2020, there were 56,968 recorded citibike trips compared to 251,291 for the summer month of June 2020